 The new SEND Code of Practice emphasises that "high quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEN".
 (DFE, 2014).
 We have a whole school approach to quality first teaching in responding to students who may have SEN needs at Ellesmere Port Catholic High School.
-All staff have access to Pupil Profiles which contain key strategies for teaching and learning.
+All staff have access to support plans on pupil's Arbor profile, which contain key strategies for teaching and learning.
 We have a clear focus on differentiation in the classroom and ongoing training led by specialist staff.